 Is it time for your business to pivot?
 As businesses across every market and industry face uncertainty in the wake of COVID-19, it may be time for a big change.
 Evaluate your business outlook in the light of global uncertainty and develop possible pivot paths using this simple tool.
 It’s completely free.

 Every business is different.
 Some of the challenges your business faces are directly related to your industry or position in the market.
 But there are certain aspects in which all businesses are alike: every successful company inevitably goes through common stages of growth.
-Each of these phases comes with a set of similar challenges that the company has to address.
+Each of these phases comes with a set of similar challenges that the large company or small businesses has to address.

 By learning from the mistakes—and successes—of other companies, you can anticipate issues and source solutions that can take your business forward.
 For example: